If you’re going through early menopause, there’s quite a bit that you should be aware of where heart disease is concerned.

 Other studies have also shown that estrogen lowers fibrinogen, a blood-clotting factor and helps your blood vessels respond well to overloading through stress or exercise (7).

-There are a few negatives to take into consideration however: If you take estrogen and a progestin (a synthetic progesterone such as the widely prescribed Provera), the progestin may block the benefits of estrogen.
-In addition, according to a number of studies, oral estrogen may increase your level of triglycerides (a type of fat in your blood that may be linked to heart disease), and can increase your risk of blood clots (6).
+There is some nuance to the picture, however.
+According to some research, oral estrogen may increase your level of triglycerides (a type of fat in your blood that may be linked to heart disease), and can increase your risk of blood clots (6).

-• Opt for a diet rich in heart-friendly foods.
-In particular, try to include sources of Omega-3 fats, such as those in fatty fishes like salmon.
+- Opt for a diet rich in heart-friendly, whole foods.
+In particular, try to include sources of omega-3 fats, such as those in fatty fishes like salmon.